 Although as many as 25% of people in the United States report being chronically fatigued Fatigue Fatigue occurs most often as part of a symptom complex, but even when it is the sole or main presenting symptom, fatigue is one of the most common symptoms.
 Fatigue is difficulty initiating... read more , only about 0.5% of people meet criteria for having CFS.
 Although the term CFS was first used in 1988, the disorder has been well described since at least the mid 1700s but has had different names (eg, febricula, neurasthenia, chronic brucellosis, effort syndrome).
 CFS is most described among young and middle-aged women but has been noted in all ages, including children, and in both sexes.

-Etiology is unknown.
+Etiology of CFS is unknown.
 No infectious, hormonal, immunologic, or psychiatric cause has been established.
 Among the many proposed infectious causes, Epstein-Barr virus, Lyme disease, candidiasis, and cytomegalovirus have been proven not to cause CFS.
 Similarly, there are no allergic markers and no immunosuppression.

 Various minor immunologic abnormalities have been reported.
 These abnormalities include low levels of IgG, abnormal IgG, decreased lymphocytic proliferation, low interferon-gamma levels in response to mitogens, poor cytotoxicity of natural killer cells, circulating autoantibodies and immune complexes, and many other immunologic findings.
 However, none provide adequate sensitivity and specificity for defining CFS.
 They do, however, underscore the physiologic legitimacy of CFS.